Thinking of converting the attic in your terraced house into a liveable loft?

 If you have a trussed roof then you’ll need to consult with a structural engineer as to the feasibility of modifying the roof structure to open up the space for a loft conversion.

-If you have a cut timber roof then congratulations as these types of roof are far easier to modify to open up the loft space.
+If you have a cut timber roof then congratulations as these types of roof are far easier to modify to open up the loft space and give you loft stairs access.

 Step 2: Check Pitch & Span Of The Roof